How Are Optical Fibers Made?

 - Temperature dependence of attenuation

 Once the fibers have passed the quality control, they are sold to telephone companies, cable companies and network providers.
-Many companies are currently replacing their old copper-wire-based systems with new fiber-optic-based systems to improve speed, capacity and clarity.
+Most companies have replaced their old copper-wire-based systems with new fiber-optic-based systems to improve speed, capacity and clarity.